kcjengr/qtpyvcp/docs/source/index.rst

 QtPyVCP - QtPy Virtual Control Panel
 ====================================

-QtPyVCP is a PyQt-based framework for building virtual control panels for LinuxCNC.
+QtPyVCP is a Qt and Python based framework for building virtual control panels for the LinuxCNC machine control.

-The goal is to provide a no-code, drag-and-drop system to make simple VCPs, as well as a straightforward and flexible python framework to aid in building complex VCPs.
+The goal is to provide a no-code, drag-and-drop system for making simple VCPs, as well as a straightforward, flexible and extensible framework to aid in building complex VCPs.

 .. toctree::
    :maxdepth: 2